 Other areas of counselling I deal with

-My MA research was about working with people with Autism Spectrum Conditions, neurodiverse differences and related co-morbidities.
+My Master's research was about working with autistic people and neurodiversity and related co-morbidities.

-I am a Bereavement Lead and I am experienced in working with loss, grief and bereavement as well as working with people at end of life.
+I am experienced in working with loss, grief and bereavement as well as working with people at end of life.

 My fees are £45 per 50 minute session for individuals, I offer discounted rates to those in training or undertaking voluntary work.
 I have a small number of concessionary spaces and there is often a waiting list for these.

 Supervision - Please feel free to contact me if you wish to know more or would like to book an initial appointment.
 Fees are £50.00 per hour or £75.00 for 90 minutes.